This text is translated into Russian by google automatic human level neural machine.

-To dispel doubts, the North Koreans 28 July repeated the test.
-It is significant that the second launch was conducted at night and in not the most favorable weather conditions.
-Most likely, this was done specifically to demonstrate: North Korean missiles are suitable not only for testing, but also for launches in conditions as close to combat as possible.
-In addition, during the second launch it became clear that the range of the Hwaseon-14 missile (as, for example, some experts had predicted for a long time) was actually much larger than it seemed from the results of the 4 tests of July.
+To allay doubts, the North Koreans repeated the tests on July 28.
+It is significant that the second launch was carried out at night and in not the most favorable weather conditions.
+Most likely, this was done specifically in order to demonstrate that North Korean missiles are suitable not only for testing, but also for launching in conditions as close as possible to combat ones.
+In addition, during the second launch, it became clear that the range of the Hwaseong-14 missile (as some experts had already predicted for a long time) was actually much greater than it seemed from the July 4 test results.
 It seems that the new North Korean missile has a range of about 10 thousand kilometers and is capable of hitting New York, Chicago and San Francisco.

-Nothing unexpected happened: the North Korean authorities in the most official way reported that the intercontinental missile will be tested by them in the very near future.
-This message was contained in New Year's speech by Kim Jong-un.
-Donald Trump, who had not yet taken office, reacted immediately - literally the next day he wrote a tweet, in which he assured that, although the North Koreans reported launching the missile, "it will not happen".
+There is nothing unexpected in the incident: the North Korean authorities have officially announced that they will test an intercontinental missile in the very near future.
+This message was contained in Kim Jong-un's New Year speech.
+Donald Trump, then not yet in office, reacted immediately - literally the next day, he tweeted in which he assured that, although the North Koreans are reporting a rocket launch, “it won't happen”.

-This categorical remark caused a lot of controversy.
-Many perceived the tweet as a warning that all attempts at launching would be thwarted by military means.
-Others assumed that the president had at his disposal secret intelligence data that showed that North Korea was bluffing.
-But in practice it turned out that Donald Trump just said what he wanted to say at that moment, but the Supreme Leader Kim Jong-un said just what is really happening.
+Such a categorical remark then caused a lot of controversy.
+Many took the tweet as a warning that all launch attempts would be thwarted by military means.
+Others speculated that the president was almost in possession of classified intelligence that showed North Korea was bluffing.
+But in practice, it turned out that Donald Trump simply said what he wanted to say at that moment, but the Supreme Leader Kim Jong-un said exactly what is actually happening.

-After the July tests, there is still no certainty that the North Korean engineers have successfully solved the difficult question of protecting the warhead at the final stage of the flight, when entering the dense layers of the atmosphere.
-But in any case, this issue is technically resolved, and we have to admit that North Korea has either already become, or is about to become the third country in the world capable of delivering a nuclear strike against any object in the territory of the United States of America.
+After the July tests, there is still no confidence that North Korean engineers have successfully solved the difficult issue of protecting the warhead at the final stage of the flight, when entering the dense layers of the atmosphere.
+But in any case, this issue is technically solvable, and we have to admit that North Korea has either already become, or is about to become the third country in the world capable of delivering a nuclear strike at any facility in the United States of America.

-For many years now, in official and unofficial conversations, many American experts and officials have stated that America "will never tolerate" the creation by North Korea of an intercontinental ballistic missile capable of delivering a blow to the continental US.
-The author of these lines, like many of my colleagues, often had to see the unexpectedly stern faces of American analysts who explained that, say, the United States would not allow such a turn of events and a stunning and disarming strike would be the answer to such a North Korean insolence.
-Especially often such conversations were heard at the beginning of this year, when the Trump administration was just starting to assume its responsibilities.
+For many years, in both official and unofficial conversations, many American experts and officials have stated that America will "never tolerate" North Korea's development of an intercontinental ballistic missile capable of striking the continental United States.
+The author of these lines, like many of my colleagues, had more than once seen the unexpectedly stern faces of American analysts who explained that, they say, the United States would not allow such a turn of events and a stunning and disarming blow would be a response to such North Korean insolence.
+Such conversations were especially frequent earlier this year, when the Trump administration had just begun its duties.

-Most likely, people close to Trump were not evil then - they sincerely believed that it was not too late to solve the North Korean nuclear problem in one powerful blow.
+Most likely, people close to Trump were not cunning then - they sincerely believed that it was not too late to solve the North Korean nuclear problem with one powerful blow.
 However, by March-April the situation had changed.
-In public speeches, the US military very often began to talk about the possibility of a military solution, but behind closed and half-closed doors completely different intonations sounded.
+In public speeches, the American military began to talk very often about the possibility of a military solution, but completely different intonations sounded behind closed and half-closed doors.

-With some delay, people in Trump's circle discovered what the experts had always known: an attempt to inflict a military attack on North Korean political and military targets is likely to provoke a retaliatory strike against the Seoul metropolis, which is located on the border itself and is wholly shot through by North Korean heavy artillery.
-Such a blow, in turn, will provoke a South Korean counterattack, followed by a second Korean war, from which the US can not stay away.
+With some delay, people in Trump's entourage discovered for themselves what experts have always known: an attempt to launch a military strike on North Korean political and military targets will most likely provoke a retaliatory strike against the Seoul metropolis, which is located on the very border and is completely shot by North Korean heavy artillery.
+Such a blow, in turn, would provoke a South Korean counterstrike, followed by a second Korean War, from which the United States cannot stay away.

-At the same time, the conflict on the Korean peninsula will not be similar to the usual conflict in the Middle East, where everything is decided by a small aviation grouping and, if need be, several special forces units.
-To such lightning and almost bloodless wars, America, and in part Russia has become accustomed.
-But in the case of Korea, the conflict is likely to turn into a full-scale ground war, much like the war in Vietnam, which is still a nightmare for the US military and political leadership.
+At the same time, the conflict on the Korean Peninsula will not be similar to an ordinary conflict in the Middle East, where everything is decided by a small air force group and, if absolutely necessary, several special forces units.
+Both America and partly Russia are already accustomed to such lightning-fast and almost bloodless wars.
+But in the case of Korea, the conflict is likely to turn into a full-fledged ground war, much like the war in Vietnam, which remains a nightmare for American military and political leaderships.

 In addition, theoretically, China, which remains an ally of North Korea, should take part in such a war on the DPRK side.
 Recently, the Chinese government expressed its position, which boils down to the fact that China will not support the DPRK, if Pyongyang itself starts hostilities, but will support the DPRK if it becomes a victim of a first strike by the United States.

-All this makes the military decision extremely unattractive, and, apparently, somewhere in the beginning of spring, President Trump and his closest advisers have clarified this fact.
-In the last week, Trump made a whole series of unprecedented formidable statements, promising the North Korean leadership that “flame and rage” would be the answer to possible provocations - until now North Korea’s propaganda has always used such a vigorous language.
-He also promised that the DPRK is waiting for "a lot of trouble," if it continues to behave incorrectly.
+All this makes a military solution extremely unattractive, and, apparently, around the beginning of spring, both President Trump and his closest advisers realized this fact.
+In the last week, Trump has issued a series of unprecedentedly threatening statements, promising the North Korean leadership that the response to possible provocations will be "fire and fury" - such lofty language has until now been used exclusively by North Korean propaganda.
+He also promised that the DPRK will face "considerable trouble" if it continues to behave incorrectly.